==================

 Ficus Ginseng Pruning

 Pruning is a must, separating a bonsai from a plant.
 To achieve a thicker trunk in your ginseng ficus bonsai, you can skip pruning for a year or longer.
 Prune your ficus ginseng bonsai plants during the winter.
-Sterilize your cutter to avoid plant contamination.
-Any significant wounds should treat with cut paste to prevent disease.
+Sterilize your cutter to avoid plant contamination while pruning ficus ginseng bonsai.
+Any significant wounds should be treated with cut paste to prevent disease when pruning ficus ginseng bonsai.

 Ficus Ginseng Repotting

-Once you see your ginseng ficus bonsai is overgrowing its original pot.
-Where the root system is overflowing, this is the right time to repot your ficus ginseng to a bigger pot.
+Once you see signs of root rot in your ginseng ficus bonsai, overgrowing its original pot where the root system is overflowing, this is the right time to repot your ficus ginseng to a bigger pot.
 Do your repotting session during the summertime; before doing this, do not water bonsai ficus for three days.
-Cut back a third of its roots before putting the ficus bonsai in a fast-draining soil mix.
+Cut back a third of its roots before putting the ficus bonsai tree in a fast-draining soil mix.
 You can report once a year, depending on how fast your bonsai tree grows.

 Ficus Ginseng Fertilizer